O-Tahmas/Poke-Schema/README.md

 python scripts/run_all.py
 ```

+### Data Sourcing

+The primary source of data for this project is from [PokeAPI](https://github.com/PokeAPI/pokeapi).
+They provide a fantastic RESTful API for accessing much more data than is compiled here.

+### Additional Notes

+- **Modular SQL Files:** The SQL code is stored in `sql` directory in modular format, these are executed in sequence by the `master_setup.sql` script.

+- **Python Scripts:** The Python scripts predominantly scrape data from PokeAPI and populate the PostgreSQL database.
+Each script focuses on a specific part of the data (e.g., generations, types, Pokemon).

+- **Configuration:** The database connection parameters are configurable via the `config.yaml` file.

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.